spyyes/SunBook/Git.md

-# GitHub
+# Git命令

-> This is quick reference for Github First-hand users.
+> This is quick reference for Git First-hand users.

 ## Create a repository and add files